sb989/RandomRecipeProject/README.md

     None of the additional parameters helped the issue.
 I then went to the twitter developer page and found the documentation for the standard serach api.
     The standard search api only provides results for the last 7 days which is why I would occasionally get nothing.
 I then changed my project to pull
     a new recipe until it received one that also had a relevant tweet.
+3. I was unsure of how to pass the results to the javascript file from the python file.
+The solution was to create a script in the html that created a variable
+    that took in the output from python.
+Then this variable was used in the javascript file.

+### Future Improvements
+1. Create a collage of images that fade in and out to load new images.
+2. Create a window with a scroll bar for multiple tweets.
+3. Include descriptions of the recipe in the search results area and on the recipe page.
+4. Improve the overall look of the website (maybe use a bootstrap theme).